 - 4.1 Every collective investment scheme for which authorization is requested must appoint a trustee (in the case of a unit trust) or a custodian (in the case of a mutual fund corporation) that is acceptable to the Commission and shall comply with this Chapter on an ongoing basis. - Notes (1): Schemes established under trust must have a trustee and mutual fund corporations must have a custodian.
 In this context, this chapter lists the general obligations applicable equally to both trustee and custodian, whichever is appointed.
 The constitutive documents [see Appendix D] of the scheme must conform in substance to the intended operative effect of the provisions in this Chapter 4.
 Trustees are expected to fulfill the duties imposed on them by the general law of trusts.
-In the case of a mutual fund corporation, the responsibilities of a custodian under Chapter 4 may be reflected in the custodian agreement and/or the management agreement instead of the articles of association, where appropriate. - (2): An acceptable trustee/custodian should be subject to prudential regulation and supervision on an ongoing basis.
-Trustee/custodian shall appoint an independent auditor to periodically review its internal controls and systems on terms of reference in compliance with this UT Code [see Appendix G] and should file such report with the Commission, unless such trustee/custodian is prudentially regulated and supervised by an overseas supervisory authority acceptable to the Commission. - 4.2 A trustee/custodian must be: - (a) a bank licensed under section 16 of the Banking Ordinance (Chapter 155 of Laws of Hong Kong); or - (b) a trust company registered under Part VIII of the Trustee Ordinance (Chapter 29 of Laws of Hong Kong) which is a subsidiary of such a bank or a banking institution falling under 4.2(d); or - Note: In determining the acceptability of a subsidiary of a banking institution falling under 4.2(d), the Commission will take into account factors including the level of oversight and supervision from such banking institution. - a trust company which is a trustee of any registered scheme as defined in section 2(1) of the Mandatory Provident Fund Schemes Ordinance (Chapter 485 of Laws of Hong Kong); or - (d) a banking institution incorporated outside Hong Kong which is subject to prudential regulation and supervision on an ongoing basis, or an entity which is authorized to act as trustee/custodian of a scheme and prudentially regulated and supervised by an overseas supervisory authority acceptable to the Commission.
+In the case of a mutual fund corporation, the responsibilities of a custodian under Chapter 4 may be reflected in the custodian agreement and/or the management agreement instead of the articles of association, where appropriate. - (2): An acceptable trustee/custodian should be subject to prudential regulation and supervision on an ongoing basis. - 4.2 A trustee/custodian must be: - (a) [deleted] - (b) [deleted] - (c) [deleted] - (d) a banking institution incorporated outside Hong Kong which is subject to prudential regulation and supervision on an ongoing basis, or an entity which is authorized to act as trustee/custodian of a scheme and prudentially regulated and supervised by an overseas supervisory authority acceptable to the Commission: or - (e) a depositary licensed or registered to carry on Type 13 regulated activity under Part V of the SFO - 4.3 A trustee/custodian must be independently audited to ensure that the applicable statutory and regulatory requirements on financial resources are complied with. - 4.4 A trustee/custodian must have minimum paid-up share capital and non-distributable capital reserves of HK\$10 million or its equivalent in foreign currency.
+Notwithstanding this, the trustee/custodian's paid-up share capital and non-distributable capital reserves may be less than HK\$10 million if the trustee/custodian is a wholly-owned subsidiary of a substantial financial institution (the holding company); and

-- 4.3 A trustee/custodian must be independently audited and have minimum paid-up share capital and non-distributable capital reserves of HK\$10 million or its equivalent in foreign currency. - 4.4 Notwithstanding 4.3, the trustee/custodian's paid-up share capital and non-distributable capital reserves may be less than HK\$10 million if the trustee/custodian is a wholly-owned subsidiary of a substantial financial institution (the holding company); and - the holding company issues a standing commitment to subscribe sufficient additional capital up to the required amount, if so required by the Commission; or - (b) the holding company undertakes that it would not let its wholly-owned subsidiary default and would not, without prior approval of the Commission, voluntarily dispose of, or permit the disposal or issue of any share capital of the trustee/custodian such that it ceases to be a wholly-owned subsidiary of the holding company.
+- the holding company issues a standing commitment to subscribe sufficient additional capital up to the required amount, if so required by the Commission; or - (b) the holding company undertakes that it would not let its wholly-owned subsidiary default and would not, without prior approval of the Commission, voluntarily dispose of, or permit the disposal or issue of any share capital of the trustee/custodian such that it ceases to be a wholly-owned subsidiary of the holding company.